 Even if you are successful in having your record sealed or expunged, certain agencies will always be able to access that information.
 For a list of these agencies, please visit the FDLE website.

 Any charge can be expunged if the State filed a “no information” on the case.
 However, once charges have been formally filed the rules change.
 Some charges never qualify and some cases must be sealed for 10 years prior to being eligible to be expunged.
+Click here for a more detailed guide on how to seal or expunge a criminal record in Florida.

 Fill out the form below for a free evaluation of your case.